 Specific Inspection Guidance

 It is a good practice to tour the movement control center to verify that there is tracking of transport vehicles and the ability to contact the driver(s).
+Redundant communications may include systems such as cellular phones, satellite phones, and two-way radios.
+An alternative tracking systems may include radiofrequency identification or satellite-based GPS systems.

 If the inspector is with the vehicle, the inspector can ask the driver to demonstrate all of the ways he or she can communicate with the movement control center.